 Biventricular Pacemakers (Cardiac Resynchronization Therapy) for the Treatment of Heart Failure

-It is estimated that 20%-30% of patients with heart failure have intraventricular conduction disorders, resulting in a discoordinated contraction pattern and a wide QRS interval on the electrocardiogram.
+It is estimated that 20% to 30% of patients with heart failure have intraventricular conduction disorders, resulting in a contraction pattern that is not coordinated and a wide QRS interval on the electrocardiogram.
 This abnormality appears to be associated with increased morbidity and mortality.
-Biventricular pacemakers using three leads (one in the right atrium and one in each ventricle) have been investigated as a technique to coordinate the contraction of the ventricles, thus improving the hemodynamic status of the patients.
-Two strategies are being explored: incorporating biventricular pacing into automatic implantable cardiac defibrillators (ICDs) and the development of stand-alone biventricular pacemakers.
+Biventricular pacemakers using three leads (one in the right atrium and one in each ventricle), also known as cardiac resynchronization therapy (CRT), have been investigated as a technique to coordinate the contraction of the ventricles, thus improving the hemodynamic status of the patients.
+Several types of CRT devices are available, including those that incorporate biventricular pacing into automatic implantable cardiac defibrillators (ICDs), stand-alone biventricular pacemakers, and biventricular pacemakers that incorporate fluid monitoring via bioimpedance.

 There are numerous CRT devices, combined implantable cardiac defibrillator (ICD) plus CRT devices (CRT-D), and combined CRT plus fluid monitoring devices.
 Some devices are discussed here.
 For example, in 2001, the InSync® Biventricular Pacing System (Medtronic), a stand-alone biventricular pacemaker, was approved by the U.S. Food and Drug Administration (FDA) through the premarket approval process for the treatment of patients with New York Heart Association (NYHA) Class III or IV heart failure, on a stable pharmacologic regimen, who also have a QRS duration of >130 ms and a left ventricular ejection fraction of <35%.
 Devices by Guidant (CONTAK CD® CRT-D System) and Medtronic (InSync® ICD Model 7272) have been approved by FDA through the premarket approval process for combined cardiac resynchronization therapy defibrillators for patients at high risk of sudden cardiac death due to ventricular arrhythmias and who have NYHA Class III or IV heart failure with left ventricular ejection fraction of <35%, QRS duration >130ms (>120ms for the Guidant device), and remain symptomatic despite a stable, optimal heart failure drug therapy.
 See the Implantable Cardioverter Defibrillator medical policy.
 In 2006, Biotronik Inc. received premarket approval from FDA for its combined ICD-CRT device with ventricular pacing leads (Tupos LV/ATx CRT-D/Kronos LV-T CRT-D systems); in 2013, the company received FDA approval for updated ICD-CRT devices (Ilesto/Iforia series).